arman-bd/haide-the-playwright/README.md

 The command will build the Docker image and start the container in detached mode.
 You can access the API at `http://localhost:8900`.

+### API

+The application currently has the following API(s):

+- `GET /`: Returns a simple message to indicate that the API is working.
+- `GET /ping`: Returns a ping response with Timestamp.
+- `GET /task/screenshot?url={url}`: Returns a screenshot of the given URL.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.